Some open problems on multiple ergodic averages: Introduction

 The list of problems is greatly influenced by my personal interests and is by no means meant to be a comprehensive list of open problems in the area widely known as ergodic Ramsey theory.
-Almost exclusively, problems related to actions of commuting measure preserving transformations are considered, and even within this confined class there are a few important topics not touched upon (for instance, the richness of the return times in various multiple recurrence results).
+Almost exclusively, problems related to $\Z^d$ actions are considered and even within this confined class there are a few important topics not touched upon.
 For material and a list of problems that goes beyond the scope of this set of notes we refer the reader to the survey articles \cite{Be96, Be06a, Be06b} and the references therein.

-Whenever appropriate, I include the ``original source'' and a short history of the problem, as well as a hopefully accurate and up to date list of related work already done.
-I plan to update these notes from time to time, so you are welcome to contact me and help me improve them.
+A first version of these notes was posted in 2011.
+Since then, several of the recorded problems have been partially or completely solved and new techniques and problems have surfaced.
+This updated version is meant to address these developments.